Kristine Anigwe: Senior season

 As a senior in 2018–19, Anigwe posted career highs in points (22.3) and rebounds per game (16.2), leading the country in rebounds.
-She became the third California Golden Bear to score 2,000 career points on December 2, 2018 in a win against Cal State Northridge.
+She became the third California Golden Bear to score 2,000 career points on December 2, 2018, in a win against Cal State Northridge.

 Anigwe set multiple school and conference records during her senior season.
 On February 8 and 10, 2019, Anigwe broke California's scoring and rebounding records in consecutive home losses to Oregon State and Oregon.

-In her final regular-season college game on March 3, 2019 at Washington State, Anigwe scored 32 points and added 30 rebounds.
+In her final regular-season college game on March 3, 2019, at Washington State, Anigwe scored 32 points and added 30 rebounds.
 In doing so, she both set the Pac-12 women's rebounding record, and became the first Division I player since 2002 to record 30 points and rebounds in a single game.

-Anigwe and California received an at-large big to the 2019 NCAA tournament, in which they defeated North Carolina before falling to eventual national champions Baylor.
+Anigwe and California received an at-large bid to the 2019 NCAA tournament, in which they defeated North Carolina before falling to eventual national champions Baylor.

 Following the season, Anigwe was named the Naismith Defensive Player of the Year.